agra-uni-bremen/microrv32/README.md

 This work was supported in part by the German Federal Ministry of Education and Research (BMBF) within the project Scale4Edge under contract no.~16ME0127 and within the project VerSys under contract no.~01IW19001.

 ## License
-The microrv32 code is licensed under the MIT (see `LICENSE.MIT`).
+The microrv32 code is licensed under the MIT (see `LICENSE`).
 Consult the license file and copyright headers for more information.